SumoLogic/sumologic-documentation/docs/cse/automation/about-automation-service-and-cloud-siem.md

 ### Data retention

 Cloud SIEM automation data is retained in accordance with Sumo Logic's policies.
-For more information, see our [Cloud SIEM data retention](/docs/cse/administration/cse-data-retention/#cse) documentation.
+For more information, see [Cloud SIEM Data Retention](/docs/cse/administration/cse-data-retention).